EOSC-synergy/sqaaas-reporting-cookiecutter/README.md

 To this end, create a pull request to [reporting-sqaaas-plugins](https://github.com/eosc-synergy/sqaaas-reporting-plugins).

-1. Fork https://github.com/eosc-synergy/sqaaas-reporting-plugins and clone it
+1. Fork https://github.com/eosc-synergy/sqaaas-reporting-plugins and clone it.
-2. Run cookiecutter as in previous [step #1](use-cookiecuttter-template)
+2. Run cookiecutter as in previous step #1.
    - This will place the new validator plugin within the root path of the fork repository.
+3. Implement the `validate()` method taking into account the remarks of step #2.
-3. Add & commit the changes to your fork
+3. Add & commit the changes to your fork.
-4. Create a PR to the upstream repo (from where the fork has been created)
+4. Create a PR to the upstream repo (from where the fork has been created).